jerefrer/tibetan-to-phonetics-app/README.md

 Categories can be clicked to reveal their test cases.

-To ease debugging, clicking a tibetan case on the right side will re-run the test for just that particular case.
+To ease debugging, clicking a Tibetan case on the right side will re-run the test for just that particular case.

 TODO